 Results 1–10 of 38 for "Curriculum"X related to "A Closer Look at Division 41--Science..."
-Refine Your Search Refine Your Search TopicEducation (53)Learning & memory (8)Children (6)Personality (3)Testing issues (3) 7 more... [+] HIV & AIDS (2)Law & psychology (2)Anxiety (1)Bullying (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Puente, Antonio E. (2)Benjamin, Ludy T. (1) 22 more... [+] Brabeck, Mary (1)Carey, Michael P. (1)Duda, John J. (1)Ernst, Randal M. (1)Fantino, Bernadette (1)Fernald, L. D. Jr. (1)Fernald, L. Dodge (1)Fernald, P. S. (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)Kratochwill, Tom (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)Russo, Nancy Felipe (1)Semrud-Clikeman, Margaret (1)Whitcomb, David H. (1)Woods, Paul I. (1)Hide details Results 1–10 of 38 Previous 1 2 3 ...
+Refine Your Search Refine Your Search TopicEducation (33)Children (5)Learning & memory (5)Law & psychology (2)Personality (2) 7 more... [+] Testing issues (2)Anxiety (1)Bullying (1)HIV & AIDS (1)Sleep (1)Suicide (1)Teens (1)Hide detailsDocument TypeCurriculumXAuthor/ContributorBenjamin, Ludy T. Jr. (2)Dwyer, Carol (2)Puente, Antonio E. (2)Brabeck, Mary (1)Carey, Michael P. (1) 12 more... [+] Fernald, L. Dodge (1)Fernald, Peter S. (1)Forsyth, Andrew D. (1)Graham, Sandra (1)Jeffrey, Jill (1)LaVoie, Allan L. (1)Leal, Linda (1)Lucariello, Joan (1)McCombs, Barbara (1)Nogare, Mario A. (1)Semrud-Clikeman, Margaret (1)Woods, Paul I. (1)Hide details Results 1–10 of 38 Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.APA Classroom Management ModulesCPSE developed two module videos detailing instructional strategies for PK-12 teachers.
 The first video covers recommendations for general classroom management.
-The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
+The second focuses on dealing with disruptive classroom behavior, including students who leave their seats without permission, talk back to teachers and show physical aggression.Curriculum 2.Bullying: A Module for TeachersIt is estimated that 40-80 percent of school-age children experience bullying at some point during their school careers and 10-15 percent may be either chronic victims or bullies themselves.Curriculum 3.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 4.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 5.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 6.Developing Responsible and Autonomous Learners: A Key to Motivating StudentsResearch has shown that motivation is related to whether or not students have opportunities to be autonomous and to make important academic choices.
 Having choices allows children to feel that they have control or ownership over their own learning.
-This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 4.Undergraduate Curriculum & TeachingDescribes a set of learning goals and outcomes for psychology majors at the completion of the baccalaureate degree.Curriculum 5.Topic: Curricular MaterialsFrom kindergarten through high school, whether you’re a math, science, social studies or English teacher, these resources can help you apply research on teaching and learning; find exciting lessons and activities; and stimulate interest and increase achievement.Curriculum 6.Illustrative Learning Objectives Detailed outline of the insufficient as well as acceptable objectives that are needed to have a successful academic career.Curriculum 7.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 8.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
-For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 9.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
-Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 10.Activity 1.1: Meaning and Memory: An Assignment to be ForgottenYou can lead a discussion on the importance of meaning in learning and memory — the use of nonsense syllables, grouping of material (chunking), mnemonic systems or devices, and learning material in your native language.Curriculum Previous 1 2 3 ...
+This, in turn, helps them develop a sense of responsibility and self-motivation.Curriculum 7.Lesson 4: EmotionA lesson on brain mechanisms, the autonomic nervous system, cognition and facial expressions.Curriculum 8.Using Praise to Enhance Student Resilience and Learning OutcomesPraise is constructive feedback given to students by teachers and others on specific academic products.
+Praise refers only to positive feedback; feedback alone can be either positive or negative.Curriculum 9.Research in Brain Function and LearningIt is important for teachers and parents to understand that maturation of the brain influences learning readiness.
+For teachers, this is especially important when designing lessons and selecting which strategies to use.Curriculum 10.Using Classroom Data to Give Systematic Feedback to Students to Improve LearningEffective feedback is a great way for teachers to use collected data in order to improve student learning.
+Unfortunately, feedback opportunities are scarce in most classrooms.Curriculum Previous 1 2 3 ...
 Next Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–10 of 38 for "Curriculum"X related to "A Closer Look at Division 41--Science..."